 You have the following rights relating to your personal data, which you may exercise in the same manner as indicated in the previous chapter (your rights relating to your personal data):

 - objecting to the use or processing of your personal data, where used or processed in order to complete a task in the public interest, if your personal data is processed for the Company’s legitimate interests, including “profiling” (e.g. predicting your behaviour based on your personal data) based on any of such purposes; and

-- objecting to the processing of your personal data for the purposes of direct marketing (including any automated assessment that is made about you or any of your characteristics as a person if related with such direct marketing).
+- objecting to the processing of your personal data for the purposes of direct marketing.

 Furthermore, you may enforce your right to object to the use or processing of your personal data for the purposes of direct marketing by: